Rohingya people: Human rights and refugee status

 Thousands of Rohingyas have also fled to Thailand.
 There have been charges that Rohingyas were shipped and towed out to the open sea from Thailand.
 In February 2009, evidence showing the Thai army towing a boatload of 190 Rohingya refugees out to sea surfaced.
 A group of refugees who were rescued by Indonesian authorities stated that they were captured and beaten by the Thai military, and then abandoned at sea.

 Steps to repatriate Rohingya refugees began in 2005.
 In 2009, the government of Bangladesh announced that it would repatriate around 9,000 Rohingyas who were living in refugee camps inside the country back to Myanmar, after a meeting with Burmese diplomats.
 On 16 October 2011, the new government of Myanmar agreed to take back registered Rohingya refugees.
 However, these repatriation efforts were hampered by the Rakhine riots in 2012.

 On 29 March 2014, the Burmese government banned the word "Rohingya" and asked that members of the minority group be registered as "Bengalis" in the 2014 Myanmar Census, the first census to be held in three decades.
 On 7 May 2014, the United States House of Representatives passed the United States House resolution on persecution of the Rohingya people in Burma that called on the government of Myanmar to end the discrimination and persecution.
 Researchers from the International State Crime Initiative at Queen Mary University of London suggest that the Myanmar government is in the final stages of an organised process of genocide against the Rohingya.
 In November 2016, a senior UN official in Bangladesh accused Myanmar of ethnic cleansing of Rohingyas.
-However, Charles Petrie, a former top UN official in Myanmar, said that "Today using the term, aside from being divisive and potentially incorrect, will only ensure that opportunities and options to try to resolve the issue to be addressed will not be available.
+However, Charles Petrie, a former top UN official in Myanmar, commented: "Today using the term [genocide], aside from being divisive and potentially incorrect, will only ensure that opportunities and options to try to resolve the issue to be addressed will not be available."

 In September 2020, U.N.
 High Commissioner for Human Rights, Michelle Bachelet, has warned that the killing and abductions of Rohingyas have not stopped, despite the International Court of Justice ordering Myanmar's leadership to prevent genocide and stop the killings in December 2019.

 Some countries like Malaysia have rejected the resettlement of Rohingya refugees and sent them back to sea because of economic difficulties and the Coronavirus pandemic.
 Malaysian authorities have also expressed concern that militant Rohingya groups have been raising funds by extorting money from Rohingya refugees in the country.
+Rohingya immigrants are often seen very negatively in many Asian countries, such as India, Malaysia, Indonesia, Thailand, Bangladesh and Pakistan.